Seebrasse345/advanced-pc-assistant/README.md

 - **Browser Integration**: Open URLs directly in your default browser
 - **Task Management**: Keep track of tasks with a built-in task manager
 - **HTTP Traffic Logging**: Use the built-in scraper to log HTTP traffic for analysis
+- **Knowledge Base**: Store and retrieve information for more contextual responses
+- **Web Scraping**: Extract and store content from websites
+- **RAG Integration**: Enhance responses with relevant information from the knowledge base

 ## Installation